atmnk/journey-projects/README.md

        2. It should start with `Wait=` and proceed with any integer
 4. Create any steps within this file same way you create step in Command, all this steps will be executed sequentially per iteration
 ### Defining Block Unit
-1. By This step you can loop over group of steps specific number of times
+1. By This step you can loop over group of steps specific until there are values in counter array variable
-2. Create Folder whose name ends with `.loop`
+2. Create Folder whose name ends with `.block`
 3. Inside This Folder create plain text file `.info` contents of the `.info` file should be as follow
     1. This file is all about information for loop unit all its Lines should be as follow
     2. First Line
-        1. This line is all about counter variable value
+        1. This line is all about counter array variable that you want to iterate over
-        2. It should start with `Counter=` and proceed with name of the variable in which you want to store counter value
+        2. It should start with `Variable=` and proceed with name of the variable on which you want to iterate
         3. e.g.
-            1. This line can look like `Counter=counter`
+            1. This line can look like `Variable=data`
-            2. by this variable named counter will be saving the value of current loop count
-    3. Second Line
+    3. Second Line (optional)
-        1. This line is all about number of times you want to execute contents of the loop
-        2. It should start with `Times=` and proceed with any `TextTemplate` that results in integer see `Defining TextTemplate` for more details
-        3. e.g
-            1. This line can look like `Times=${Value-2}`
-    4. Third Line (optional)
        1. This line is optional and represents wait time in milliseconds that journey processor should wait before executing next Step.
        2. It should start with `Wait=` and proceed with any integer
+    3. Third Line (optional)
+       1. This line is optional and represents filter criteria for iteration
+       2. It should start with `Filter=` and proceed with valid json object with key value pairs
+       3. e.g.
+            1. This line can look like `Filter={"name":"Hello"}
+            2. By placing above line we will filter all values that match name property of inner looped object exactly as `Hello`
 4. Create any steps within this file same way you create step in Command, all this steps will be executed sequentially per iteration
+TO DO
 ### Defining Poll Unit
-1. By This step you can loop over group of steps specific number of times
-2. Create Folder whose name ends with `.loop`
-3. Inside This Folder create plain text file `.info` contents of the `.info` file should be as follow
-    1. This file is all about information for loop unit all its Lines should be as follow
-    2. First Line
-        1. This line is all about counter variable value
-        2. It should start with `Counter=` and proceed with name of the variable in which you want to store counter value
-        3. e.g.
-            1. This line can look like `Counter=counter`
-            2. by this variable named counter will be saving the value of current loop count
-    3. Second Line
-        1. This line is all about number of times you want to execute contents of the loop
-        2. It should start with `Times=` and proceed with any `TextTemplate` that results in integer see `Defining TextTemplate` for more details
-        3. e.g
-            1. This line can look like `Times=${Value-2}`
-    4. Third Line (optional)
-       1. This line is optional and represents wait time in milliseconds that journey processor should wait before executing next Step.
-       2. It should start with `Wait=` and proceed with any integer
-4. Create any steps within this file same way you create step in Command, all this steps will be executed sequentially per iteration
+TO DO
 ### Defining Journey Unit
+TO DO